Cisco sues TiVo over DVRs

 Cisco net sales totaled $11.59 billion in the quarter.

-TiVo is currently involved in patent litigation with Verizon and Google Inc's (GOOG.O) Motorola Mobility business.
+TiVo is currently involved in patent litigation with Verizon and Google Inc's Motorola Mobility business.

 In January, AT&T agreed to pay TiVo at least $215 million plus monthly licensing fees to settle patent litigation.

-Dish Network Corp (DISH.O) and EchoStar Corp (SATS.O) in May 2011 agreed to pay TiVo $500 million to settle a similar case.
+Dish Network Corp and EchoStar Corp in May 2011 agreed to pay TiVo $500 million to settle a similar case.

 In morning trading on the Nasdaq, TiVo shares were down 44 cents, or 5.2 percent, at $8.10, while Cisco shares were down 32 cents, or 2 percent, at $16.01.